jtv199/ai-safety-ml4g/mlab/w1d4_part1_instructions.md

     <img src="w1d4_vangogh_solution.jpg" width=300/>
 </p>

 ## Visualising Optimization With Rosenbrock's Banana

 "Rosenbrock's Banana" is a (relatively) famous function that has a simple equation but is challenging to optimize because of the shape of the loss landscape.

-Implement `plot_rosenbrock` using `plt.subplots`, [`plt.contourf`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.contourf.html) and `plt.colorbar`.
-With the default rendering it's hard to see the minimum - if you plot the log of the function, the details will be more clear.
+Use `plot_rosenbrock` to plot the log of the function.
 Where is the minimum?

 <details>